sueszli/fast-snek/README.md

 the community is actively working on this by either trying to introduce multiple sub-interpreters [^subint1] [^subint2] or making the GIL optional [^nogil1] [^nogil2] [^nogil3].

-until then, we have to use workarounds.
+until then, we have to use workarounds or superset programming languages [^superset1] [^superset2] with their own quirks and limitations.

 <br><br>